DNVIC/archipelago-sm64hacks/README.md

 ### Generation

-Copy the template.yaml from the releases, change json_file to be the json file you want to use (just the name of the file, if it's in a subdirectory it will find it), and place it in the players folder.
+Copy the template.yaml from the releases, change json_file to be the json file you want to use (just the name of the file, if it's in a subdirectory it will find it), and place the yaml in the players folder.
-There's a few settings you can modify, progressive keys makes keys a progressive item, in some hacks this is a good idea as key 2 stuff is locked entirely behind key 1, whereas others its not.
-Each json has a default progressive key value, but if you want to change it for your specific game you can.
-You can also choose to randomize troll stars, if your hack supports it, though many hacks do not as they don't have troll stars.
+There's a few settings you can modify, each one has a little description as to what it does.
+Level tickets and move rando might not work if the hack you are playing does not support one or the other.

 ### Client

-Once your world is generated, open the hack you want to play, and delete/move files A and B (this is important)
+Once your world is generated, open the hack you want to play, and delete/move file B (this is important)

 Open the rom in [Luna's Project64](https://github.com/Luna-Project64), and open the generic bizhawk client (DO NOT use BizHawk, despite the name.
 It might work on BizHawk, but I haven't tested it and I am not providing any support to BizHawk users.)
-Go to Debugger -> Scripts (enable debugger if it isn't enabled), download the two .js files from the releases page, put them in the scripts folder (the scripts folder is in the folder that opens when you hit the ... button in the bottom left, if it doesnt open, go to the main window, help->appdata, and make a folder named "Scripts" there, though this shouldn't be an issue with up-to-date versions), run the 'connector_pj64_generic.js', and you should be ready to go!
+Go to Debugger -> Scripts (enable debugger if it isn't enabled), download the .js file from the releases page, put it in the scripts folder (the scripts folder is in the folder that opens when you hit the ... button in the bottom left, if it doesnt open, go to the main window, help->appdata, and make a folder named "Scripts" there, though this shouldn't be an issue with up-to-date versions), run the 'connector_pj64_generic.js' script, and you should be ready to go!

 ## Anticipated Questions
 Q: Why does this exist?
 Why not just use the regular randomizer?